yasharth-0910/Img2Txt/README.md

 ## Future Prospects 🌟

-We are continuously working to enhance Img2Txt with new features and improvements.
+We are continuously working to enhance TextractAI  with new features and improvements.
 Some of the future prospects include:

 - **Premium Subscription Plans** 🏅: Introduce premium plans with additional features and benefits.
 - **Advanced Text Analysis** 🔬: Implement more sophisticated text analysis tools.